Referencing EBSCO E-books

 For print books, you can photocopy the pages you like the look of.
 For e-books, the alternative is to print, save or copy the parts of the e-books that you need.

 Each e-book has a limit as to how many pages you can print or copy.
-Look for these limits on the left-hand side when in an e-book, just beneath the title.
+Look for these limits on the home page of the e-book.

 The allowed number of pages differ for each e-book.
 Please note that you are logged-in when using e-books so the software keeps track of the number of pages you have copied or downloaded to PDF over time.

 When the actual e-book is open, you can download a section or subsection of the book to PDF (and then print it or save it to your hard drive).
 You can also copy parts of the e-book or print parts of the ebook.
-These three things can be done using the buttons shown below.
+Do this using this button: .
+Note: Most ebooks have limits as to how much you can download.
+The limit is shown when you click this icon.